Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-One of the first works combining learned state representations and latent MDP models to generate curiosity rewards is \cite{pathak2017curiosity}, where an encoder trained by an inverse model and a forward model was used to reduce the dimensionality of the observations.
+One of the first works combining learned state representations and latent \acrshort{mdp} models to generate curiosity rewards is \cite{pathak2017curiosity}, where an encoder trained by an inverse model and a forward model was used to reduce the dimensionality of the observations.
 The inverse model is used to focus the learning of features that are controllable by the agent and, therefore, more interesting for exploration.
-The latent forward model and the embeddings of the observations are used to compute the prediction error that was summed to the reward to promote exploration.
+The latent forward model and the embeddings of the observations are used to compute the prediction error that was properly scaled and added to the environment reward for promoting exploration.
 However, this method presented several limitations that were highlighted in \cite{burda2018large}.
-The major one arises when the environment dynamic is stochastic.
-The curiosity-driven agent, as it is, could not distinguish uncertainties due to the lack of data from uncertainties due to the stochasticity of the environment dynamics.
-Therefore the agent was subjected to learning policies that exploited the stochasticity of the environment without any exploratory meaning.
-Improvements to curiosity-driven exploration to limit the problem of the stochasticity of the environment were proposed by\cite{pathak2019self} where an ensemble of latent forward models was used to make N independent prediction-error terms.
-The curiosity bonus was then computed by looking at the variance of the error terms as a mean of exploiting disagreement of the models.
+The major one arises when the environment dynamics is stochastic.
+As it is, the curiosity-driven agent could not distinguish prediction uncertainties due to the lack of data from prediction uncertainties due to the stochasticity of the environment.
+Therefore, the agents were subjected to learning policies that exploited the stochasticity of the environment without any exploratory meaning.
+Improvements to curiosity-driven exploration to limit the problem of the stochasticity of the environment were proposed by\cite{pathak2019self}, where an ensemble of latent forward models was used to make N independent prediction-error terms.
+The curiosity bonus was then computed by looking at the variance of the error terms to exploit the disagreement of the models.
 Exploration can also be promoted if the agent learns to avoid terminal states that the actions cannot reverse.
 With this idea in mind, the authors in \cite{grinsztajn2021there} developed an approach for intelligent exploration that penalized visiting irreversible states.
-Randomly initialized AEs can also generate exploration bonuses for aiding the visit of different features of the latent state space \cite{seo2021state}.
+Differently, a randomly-initialized \acrshort{ae} was used to generate exploration bonuses for aiding the visit of different locations of the latent state space \cite{seo2021state}.